 Restriction rules are available for custom objects, external objects, contracts, events, tasks, time sheets, and time sheet entries.
-You can create up to two restriction rules per object in Enterprise and Developer editions and up to five restriction rules per object in Performance and Unlimited editions.
+You can create up to 2 restriction rules per object in Enterprise and Developer editions and up to 5 restriction rules per object in Performance and Unlimited editions.

 Only external objects created using the Salesforce Connect: OData 2.0, OData 4.0, and Cross-Org adapters support restriction rules.
-Find out more in Restriction Rule Considerations.
+For more information, see Restriction Rule Considerations.

 - 1. In the Object Manager, click the object you want to create a restriction rule on. - a.
 For an external object, enter External Data Sources in the Quick Find box in Setup, then select External Data Sources.
 Select an external object from the related list on this page. - 2.
 In the sidebar, click Restriction Rule, and then click Create a Rule. - 3.
 Enter the rule's name and full name.
-The full name is the name of the component used by the API. - 4.
+The full name is the name of the component used by the API - 4.
 To have the rule take effect upon saving, select Active. - 5.
 Under User Criteria, select which users this restriction rule applies to. - If the rule applies to a subset of users such as those in a given role, profile, or department, select User Criteria.
-Then, select the field to use as criteria. - 1 Tip: Set the Type field as Current User when the rule applies to the currently logged-in user. - If the rule applies to a subset of users with a custom permission, select Permission Criteria.

-- To filter records for users with the custom permission, set the Boolean value to True. - To filter records for users who don't have the custom permission, set the Boolean value to False.
+Then, select the field to use as criteria. - Set the Type field as Current User when the rule applies to the currently logged-in user. - If the rule applies to a subset of users with a custom permission, select Permission Criteria.
+To filter records for users with the custom permission, set the Boolean value to True.
+To filter records for users who don't have the custom permission, set the Boolean value to False. - 6.
+Under Record Criteria, select which records the specified users are allowed to see.
+For the Field value, you can reference another object's field using dot notation. - For picklist values, select a picklist field, and then click Choose values to select one or more values.
+For other field types, to designate more than one value in the record criteria, you can specify a list of comma-separated strings or 15-character IDs in the Value field. - To include a single value that contains a comma, surround the value with double quotes ("). - 7.
+Save the rule.